Animal Behavior & Conservation

 401-G Mark Jefferson Science Complex

 My research interests center on how risk of predation shapes foraging behavior.
 My thinking was heavily shaped by opportunities to work in Botswana and the Galapagos Islands.
-In Botswana, I avoided potential predators and in the Galapagos, lots did not avoid me.
+In Botswana, I avoided potential predators, and in the Galapagos, lots did not avoid me.
 These experiences taught me that much of what we regard as normal behavior is influenced by the risk of predation.
 My experiences working in different countries have also fueled my interest in conservation.
 I am working on a book that emphasizes the conservation relevance of behavioral ecology and working with students to address how local species deal with environmental change.
 In my teaching, I also seek to connect the global with the local and theory with practice.
 I enjoy mentoring wherever my expertise can help advance science and conservation.

 Dr. Jeffrey M. Black